orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 - will not have access to the New Page or other pages of other forms

 {% hint style="warning" %}
-It is still possible for Form Runner to be configured to navigate to other pages through processes and actions.
-If you configure custom processes and actions that can take the user to such pages, enabling form access permissions should be strongly considered.
+Form Runner can still be configured to navigate to other pages using processes and actions.
+If you create custom processes or actions that direct users to these pages, it is strongly recommended to enable form access permissions.
 {% endhint %}

 ## Architecture